+CHY214: PHYSICAL METHODS IN CHEMISTRY (3 CREDITS: 2 LECTURES + 2 HOUR LAB) MONSOON

-CHY214: Physical Methods in Chemistry (3 credits: 2 Lectures + 0 Tutorial + 2 hour Lab) Monsoon this purpose a bevy of instruments ranging from UV spectroscopy, IR spectroscopy to High Pressure Liquid Chromatography are available.
+Analyses of compounds are an integral aspect of chemistry.
+We get to know the structure, spatial orientation and purity of compounds we synthesize through analysis, which helps us to advance in our investigation.
+To address this purpose a bevy of instruments ranging from UV spectroscopy, IR spectroscopy to High Pressure Liquid Chromatography are available.
 However accurately understanding the output from these instruments is an essential attribute for a successful chemist.
 The purpose of this course is to familiarize the students with the basic principles of spectroscopic and diffraction methods that are instrumental to the analysis of molecules and structures in the day-to-day life of a chemist.
 In this course, we will learn to interpret and understand working of various types of analytical instruments commonly used for analysis in a chemistry lab.